 Anti-inflammatories reduce the inflammation around the nerve, which brings real relief.
 But they don’t change the mechanical compression that caused the inflammation in the first place.
 The pain returns when the medication wears off because nothing structural has shifted.

 Cortisone injections do the same thing more aggressively — knock down inflammation at the site.
 They can be genuinely useful in a severe flare to break the pain cycle.
-But if the piriformis is still hypertonic or the lumbar muscles are still guarding, the compression rebuilds over weeks or months.
+But if the piriformis is still locked up or the lumbar muscles are still guarding, the compression rebuilds over weeks or months.

 What actually changes the pattern

 Second — and this is the part that determines whether the relief lasts — we address why those muscles were tight in the first place.
 That usually means waking up the glutes and gluteus medius through specific strengthening work you do between sessions.
 Glute bridges, clamshells, single-leg work, banded walks.
 None of it is exotic.
 What matters is that you do it consistently, because the posterior chain doesn’t rebuild from a two-week program.
 It responds to a permanent change in how you use your body.
+Page, Frank, and Lardner (2010) lay out the full Janda-approach progressions in detail.

 Most clients with sciatica notice a meaningful shift within the first two or three sessions.
 The pain changes — it moves, or it eases, or the worst of the shooting stops.
 That’s the compression releasing.
 The longer-term work is keeping it released, and that’s where the glute strengthening and regular maintenance sessions do the heavy lifting.